-As of October 8, 2007, Hampshire Equity Partners II, L.P. and certain of its affiliates, which we refer to collectively as Hampshire Equity Partners, owned approximately 28.7% of our common stock.
-Hampshire Equity Partners are selling stockholders and may sell all of their holdings pursuant to this prospectus, assuming that Hampshire Equity Partners sell all of their shares covered by this prospectus and do not acquire additional shares of our common stock.
-Until such time, Hampshire Equity Partners have an ability to exercise significant influence over matters requiring stockholder approval.
+As of May 4, 2007, Hampshire Equity Partners II, L.P. and certain of its affiliates, which we refer to collectively as Hampshire Equity Partners, owned approximately 45.7% of our common stock.
+Although Hampshire Equity Partners are selling stockholders and may sell a portion of their holdings pursuant to this prospectus, Hampshire Equity Partners will continue to hold a significant amount of our common stock, approximately 24.0%, assuming that Hampshire

+Equity Partners sells all of their shares covered by this prospectus and do not acquire additional shares of our common stock.
+As a result, Hampshire Equity Partners have an ability to exercise significant influence over matters requiring stockholder approval.
 These matters include the election of directors and the approval of significant corporate transactions, including potential mergers, consolidations or sales of all or substantially all of our assets.
 Your interests as a holder of our common stock may differ from the interests of Hampshire Equity Partners.
-In connection with our initial public offering consummated on May 18, 2005, we entered into a nominating agreement with Hampshire Equity Partners II, L.P. pursuant to which we, acting through our nominating and corporate governance committee, agreed, subject to the requirements of our directors' fiduciary duties, that Hampshire Equity Partners II, L.P. would be entitled to designate up to two directors to be nominated for election to our board of directors as long as Hampshire Equity Partners II, L.P. (together with any of its respective successors and permitted assigns) maintains a certain percentage of our common stock.
-Assuming Hampshire Equity Partners sell all of their shares of our common stock covered by this prospectus and do not acquire additional shares of our common stock, Hampshire Equity Partners II, L.P. will not have the right to nominate any directors for election to our board of directors.
+In connection with our initial public offering, we entered into a nominating agreement with Hampshire Equity Partners II, L.P. pursuant to which we, acting through our nominating and corporate governance committee, agreed, subject to the requirements of our directors' fiduciary duties, that (i) Hampshire Equity Partners II, L.P. is entitled to designate two directors to be nominated for election to our board of directors as long as Hampshire Equity Partners II, L.P. (together with any of its respective successors and permitted assigns) owns in the aggregate at least 40% of the shares of our common stock which it owned immediately prior to the consummation of our initial public offering or (ii) Hampshire Equity Partners II, L.P. (together with any of its respective successors and permitted assigns) owns in the aggregate less than 40% and at least 15% of the shares of our common stock which it owned immediately prior to the consummation of our initial public offering.
+If at any time Hampshire Equity Partners II, L.P. (together with any of its respective successors and permitted assigns) owns less than 15% of the shares of our common stock which it owned immediately prior to the consummation of our initial public offering, it will not have the right to nominate any directors for election to our board of directors.
 Notwithstanding the foregoing, as of the date of this prospectus, Hampshire Equity Partners II, L.P. does not have a designee on our board of directors.

-Securities analysts may not continue to cover our common stock or they may issue negative reports, which may have a negative impact on the price of our common stock.
+Securities analysts may not continue to cover our common stock or they may issue negative reports, and this may have a negative impact on the price of our common stock.